amog4/cta-text-analysis/README.md

-This Project is about text analytis
+This Project is about text analytics

 * Aim is to create word-frequency, bi-grams and tri-grams for wordcloud development